Skip to main content

 The Midnight Walk Game Cover

-The Midnight Walk is a single player action game with a horror theme.
+The Midnight Walk is a single player simulation game with horror, fantasy and dark fantasy themes.
 It was developed by MoonHood and was released on May 8, 2025.
 It received mostly positive reviews from critics and very positive reviews from players.

 Follow The Midnight Walk in an adventure from the minds behind Lost in Random.